College Park Academy: History

 College Park Academy was founded as part of a joint initiative between College Park, Maryland and the University of Maryland.
-Established in 2013 as the one of the first blended learning schools in Maryland to invest in the connection between the University and the community.
+Established in 2013 as one of the first blended learning schools in Maryland to invest in the connection between the university and the community.
 College Park Academy utilizes an online Educational Technology platform to deliver the curriculum.
 This allows students to access their classes online in school or anywhere on the web, providing a more efficient method of teaching, with teachers acting as aids and guides whenever the students need them.
 The school uses a lottery-based system to allow students from all parts of the community to attend the school.

 College Park Academy first attempted to lease the previous College Park elementary building in College Park, but there was community opposition.
 Instead it chose to lease space in the former St. Mark's School in Hyattsville.
-The school opened with grades 6–7 in August 2013 with about 300 students.
-The school currently has 689 students in grades 6–12 and the first graduating class was in 2019.
+The school opened with grades 6–7 in August 2013 with about 300 students, and the first graduating class was in 2019.
+By 2022, the school had 677 students in grades 6–12.

 The school built a new 50,400-square-foot (4,680 m2) facility to house the students and plans to open in fall 2017 at its new location, south of College Park-University of Maryland Discovery Direct station and opposite the National Weather Service building at the University of Maryland.
 Its permanent campus in Riverdale Park opened on Tuesday October 3, 2017.
 At the time the school had 500 students.